GenomicsAotearoa/shell-for-bioinformatics/docs/puzzles.md

 - - -

-??? question "Complementing a Strand of DNA (csod)"
+??? clipboard-question "Complementing a Strand of DNA (csod)"

     In DNA strings, symbols 'A' and 'T' are complements of each other, as are 'C' and 'G'.